-Shetland has a host of fascinating museums spread across all the islands.
-Visit the Scalloway Museum to hear about the wartime operation that ran special agents across the sea from Norway, or visit Unst Boat Haven to explore Shetland's boat-building traditions the origins of which date back to the 9th century.
-Exhibits include a collection of over 20 wooden boats.
+Scalloway Museum and Unst Boat Haven - visit the Scalloway Museum to hear about the wartime operation that ran special agents across the sea from Norway, or visit Unst Boat Haven to explore Shetland's boatbuilding traditions the origins of which date back to the 9th century.
+Exhibits include a collection of over 20 traditional wooden boats.